tompos2/rcno-reviews/README.md

-# Recencio Book Reviews

-**A powerful and flexible tool for managing your blog's book review collection.**

 > **Note:** The original developer of this plugin, Kemory Grubb, passed away in early 2024.
 This fork exists solely to patch [CVE-2024-33648](https://www.cve.org/CVERecord?id=CVE-2024-33648) and 57 additional security vulnerabilities discovered through five iterative security audits using Claude Opus 4.6 via Claude Code.
 It is intended as a drop-in replacement for existing Recencio installations.
 All original functionality, data structures, and settings are preserved.
 See the `audit/` directory for the full security audit trail.

+*Everything below was written by Kemory Grubb.*

 ---

+# Recencio Book Reviews

+**A powerful and flexible tool for managing your blog's book review collection.**

 | Detail | Value |
 |---|---|